 The framework aligns closely with the Victorian Clinical Governance Framework.

 A fully enabled and high functioning commissioning organisation.

 Building to this level of capability over time to support improved outcomes.

-Gippsland PHN has commissioned a total of $7,276,411 of services through the enacting of 39 contracts with 32 providers to deliver services across the six local government areas of Gippsland.
+Gippsland PHN invests in a range of services across the six local government areas of Gippsland.

-A number of mental health priority areas have been commissioned as part of the Primary Mental Health Care Reform including
+A number of priority areas have been commissioned including:

 - Doctors in Secondary Schools program

 - Mental Health and Suicide Prevention Stepped Care Program